|This is an unofficial version.

 In an action under this Act, a certificate of decision regarding a conviction made under the Youth Criminal Justice Act (Canada) purporting to be signed by an officer of the court of record and showing that the child has been found guilty of an offence in respect of the activity that caused the property loss is proof, in the absence of evidence to the contrary, that the child was found guilty of an offence under that Act and that the child caused the property loss of the owner.

-An action under this Act shall be commenced in accordance with The Court of Queen's Bench Small Claims Practices Act.
+An action under this Act shall be commenced in accordance with The Court of King's Bench Small Claims Practices Act.

 For greater certainty, not more than one award of damages may be made under this Act arising out of the same act of the same child.